CharmaineCSM/CharmaineCSM/README.md

 - 👋 Hi, I’m @CharmaineCSM
-- 👀 I’m interested in coding SQL
+- 👀 I’m interested in coding SQL and expanding my data analytic skills
-- 🌱 I’m currently learning how to master the code of SQL
+- 🌱 I’m currently learning to master the coding of SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...